NATO scrambled jets 290 times due to Russian planes in 2021 | DW | 28.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Around 80% of NATO's missions this year were in response to flights by Russian military aircraft flying too close to members' airspace, the alliance has said.
+Around 80% of NATO's missions in the past year were in response to flights by Russian military aircraft flying too close to members' airspace, the alliance has said.

-Around 80% of NATO's missions last year were in response to flights by Russian military aircraft, NATO has said.
+Around 80% of NATO's missions in 2021 were in response to flights by Russian military aircraft, NATO has said

 NATO fighter jets were scrambled hundreds of times this year to intercept aircraft, most of them Russian warplanes, the military alliance said on Tuesday.